kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 ### Delete Query Rules

-To delete rules from the mysql_query_rules table, all we need to do is just provide the rule_id in the spec.configuration.mysqlQueryRules.rules array and set the reqType to delete.
+To delete rules from the `mysql_query_rules` table, all we need to do is just provide the `rule_id` in the `spec.configuration.mysqlQueryRules.rules` array and set the `.spec.reqType` to `"delete"`.
 Let's have a look at the below yaml.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1